Zanaad/ComputerNetworks-SocketProgramming/README.md

 ### Server

-- The server listens on a user-specified IP address and port number.
+- The server automatically detects and listens on the local IPv4 address, using a default port number of 5000
 - The server handles multiple client connections, up to a specified maximum.
 If the number of connections exceeds this limit, new connections are either rejected or queued.
 - The server processes client requests and logs them for auditing purposes, including the IP address and timestamp.
 - The server reads messages from clients and stores them for monitoring.